intelligentgraphics/OpenConfiguration/README.md

 **OpenConfiguration 1.0** - Initial Version

+## Todos

+- neutral animation API (currently a proprietary ig API is used, which maybe a starting point for some more neutral one)

+- roundtrip modes: currently there's either a full roundtrip or a non-geometric one on product level.
+Seems there's a need for an update of interactor parameters as 3rd roundtrip mode)

+- provide JSON Schema for OC

 ## Basic Structure (Scene.ts)

 An OC contains a list of products, a dictionary of geometries and a dictionary of materials.